-Mortgage Payments.
-In this section, I directly test whether Internet Essentials indeed led to lower mortgage payments.
-This is an important empirical exercise given the incidence of suboptimal refinancing behavior particularly among low-income households; the true effect of actual savings may be lower than the 14 percent derived from average interest rate differences due to origination costs, taxes, or fluctuations in appraisal value.
+suboptimal refinancing behavior particularly among low-income households; the true effect of actual savings may be lower than the 14 percent derived from average interest rate differences due to origination costs, taxes, or fluctuations in appraisal value.
 Table 6 shows the results from estimating equation (3).
 Panel A uses a control group of all eligibles (higher income, no school-aged child, or both).
 I find that Internet Essentials decreased mortgage payments in treated areas by 2.5 percent and the mortgage to income ratio by 1.5 percent.
 The results are statistically significant and are robust to the inclusion of control variables for demographics (e.g., age, race, gender, educational attainment) and economic characteristics (income, home value).
 Panel B refines the assignment to treatment by comparing mortgage payment outcomes between low-income households with at least one school-aged child and low-income households without a school-aged child.
 This specification yields similar coefficients for mortgage to income ratio and an even larger effect on mortgage payments (3.8 percent).
-In Figure 10, I verify that the point estimates on log mortgage payments, the cost measure of choice, are not statistically significant prior to 2012.
+In Figure 9, I verify that the point estimates on log mortgage payments, the cost measure of choice, are not statistically significant prior to 2012.
 The point estimates generally decrease over time after Internet Essentials is introduced and becomes statistically significant in 2014 for panel (a).
 However, I do not find a statistically significant effect in any other year under either specification.
 This fact, in conjunction with the negative and statistically significant effect on the baseline triple-differences analysis, can be explained by the relative infrequency of refinancing events among low-income homeowners as well as data limitations.

 The magnitude of treatment effects in Table 6 provides important baseline estimates for the monetary savings from refinancing.
 The average existing mortgage payment for eligible households is around \$700, which is consistent with the statistics obtained from HMDA.
-A 4 percent decrease in payment corresponds to \$30 in monthly savings or \$5,500 in adjusted present value terms.
+A 4 percent decrease in costs corresponds to \$30 in monthly savings or \$5,500 in adjusted present value terms.
 This serves as the lower bound estimate for the treatment effect of Internet Essentials as the ACS does not directly collect information about mortgage refinancing activity.
 I argue that saving \$30 a month can still have a large impact on financial health when accumulated over several decades due to the low disposable income and discretionary savings of these households.
-In fact, more than 30 percent of households in this income group reported to be "food insecure," which means they did not have access to enough food for an active, healthy life for all members (Coleman-Jensen et al., 2016).
+In fact, more than 30 percent of households in this income group reported to be "food insecure," which means they did not have access to enough food for an active, healthy life for all members (Coleman-Jensen, Rabbitt, Gregory and Singh, 2016).